 An offshore nominee director for a UK registered company will therefore be liable for breaches of the UK Companies Act 2006 - such as failure to keep adequate accounting records and reports, or for wrongfully signing dormant accounts.
-Ignorance is unlikely to be a defence in these circumstances as it is not enough for a nominee director to say that s/he did not have adequate information about the company's financial activity when s/he
+Ignorance is unlikely to be a defence in these circumstances as it is not enough for a nominee director to say that s/he did not have adequate information about the company's financial activity when s/he signed the accounts.

-× FATF should adopt this same standard as its level of signed the accounts.
 A nominee director has the same duty to exercise reasonable care, skill and diligence in order to fulfil their legal responsibility as a director.